minvws/nl-kat-coordination/docs/source/basics/users-and-organisations.rst

 *User type:*

 Through the CSV upload you can add the usertypes client, admin and redteam.
-Read about users and roles in the :ref:`manual/user-manual:Users` section.
+Read about users and roles in the :ref:`users-and-organisations_users` section.

 * account_type : client, admin or redteam

 *User clearance:*

 Clearance levels are related to the scan level of the Boefjes a user is able to dispatch.
-Read about this in the :ref:`manual/user-manual:Scan levels, clearance & indemnities` section.
+Read about this in the :ref:`scan-levels-clearance-indemnities` section.

 The trusted_clearance_level is the level a user receives from the organization.
 It is the maximum level available for this user, based on the decision of the admin or superuser.
 The acknowledged_clearance_level is the level accepted by the user.
 Both can be added in the CSV file.
 The accepted level can be changed by the user.